-- All pieces of work to have a lesson objective stuck in at the top of the page. - Always write the date at the top of a piece of work.
-The date should be written fully in English (KS2) and printed in KS1 - Always use a pencil (KS1) and pen by year 4. - Always write neatly and carefully.
-Join your handwriting from year 2 onwards. - Begin writing under the WALT and starting at the left hand side by the margin - Write on every line, not every other line. - Always write in complete sentences when appropriate. - Always take care to spell correctly. - Put a neat line through mistakes. - Only use a rubber when drawing or for 'small' mistakes - Never write or draw on the cover of your books; keep them clean. - Write question numbers in the margin. - 'Final copies' of all work in exercise books should be presented neatly. - Rushed or untidy work will not be acceptable.
+- All pieces of work to have a Learning Objective. - Always write the date at the top of a piece of work.
+The date should be written fully in English from Year 4 and printed in KS1/year if a mixed Year 2/3 class. - Always use a pencil (KS1) and pen by year 4. - Always write neatly and carefully.
+Join your handwriting from summer Year 1 onwards. - Write on every line, not every other line. - Always write in complete sentences when appropriate. - Always take care to spell correctly.

+- Put a neat line through mistakes. - Only use a rubber when drawing or for 'small' mistakes - Never write or draw on the cover of your books; keep them clean. - Write question numbers in the margin. - 'Final copies' of all work in exercise books should be presented neatly. - Rushed or untidy work will not be acceptable.